 In the development of sync technology, schemes such as async and semi-sync replication emerged.
 These two schemes are oriented to general users and can ensure basic data sync when the user requirements are not high, network condition is good, and performance pressure is low.
 However, they generally tend to cause data inconsistency, which directly affects system reliability and even leads to transaction data loss, thus incurring direct or indirect economic loss.

 Backed by many years' experience in business operations, Tencent Cloud has developed an MAR (Multi-thread Async Replication) scheme for database sync.
 MAR outperforms the NDB engine of Oracle, Percona XtraDB Cluster, and MariaDB Galera Cluster in terms of performance, efficiency, and availability.
 The MAR strong sync scheme has the following advantages:

-- Consistent synchronous replication ensures strong data consistency between nodes.
+- Consistent sync replication ensures strong consistency of data between nodes.

 - Asynchronization of serial sync threads and introduction of thread pool boost a substantial increase in performance.

 - Automatic member control is supported and faulty nodes are automatically removed from the cluster.